 We believe that transforming the Office of the CFO into a key driver of strategy and execution is critical for many organizations operating in today's highly complex and constantly changing business environment.
-We estimate our total addressable market opportunity across all enterprises and midmarket organizations to be approximately \$50 billion as of December 31, 2023.
+We estimate our total addressable market opportunity across all enterprises and mid-market organizations to be approximately \$50 billion as of December 31, 2023.
 Our cloud-based platform enables a modern and expanded approach to finance and EPM, which is sometimes also referred to as corporate performance management, or CPM.
 As such, we believe we are well-positioned relative to our competitors to take advantage of this opportunity.

 We believe that the Office of the CFO is one of the few areas within the enterprise software space that has yet to be modernized and digitized.
 The market for financial and EPM applications has historically been dominated by large, legacy incumbents, including IBM, Infor, Oracle and SAP, which have failed to adapt their offerings to support the strategic evolution of the Finance function.
-The product offerings from these vendors include decades-old technologies with limited financial process capabilities, and many have become obsolete through recent end-of-life announcements.
+The product offerings from these vendors include decadesold technologies with limited financial process capabilities, and many have become obsolete through recent end-of-life announcements.
 According to IDC, the aggregate revenue generated by IBM, Infor, Oracle and SAP from financial applications and enterprise performance management applications in 2022 was approximately \$9.8 billion.
 We believe that this spend by enterprises on legacy applications represents a sizeable, tangible and near-term market opportunity, which we are well-positioned to address via our Digital Finance Cloud platform.
+See the section titled "Market, Industry and Other Data" for additional information.